A Guide To Getting Dressed When You’re Depressed

 2. Pick out an outfit

 This is not where I tell you to wear a hot pink sequin dress and green lipstick and dance around the house until you feel better.
-(I’ve tried it, and can’t definitively say it works.)
+(I’ve tried it, and it does’t always work.)
+Instead, consider the truths of your day and choose garments one piece at a time based on your needs.
+It’s even okay if they don’t match!

 If you find yourself in the same rut with any frequency or consistency, it can be helpful to keep a small capsule wardrobe of garments that you *know* will work.
 I have a decade-old white t-shirt from Target I can always count on to match whichever pants I’m wearing without making me feel grungy (although, yes, it has coffee and foundation stains—but those add character, right?).
-Other go-tos are my stretchy skinny jeans, a cocoon-like linen jacket, and some secondhand slides.
+Other go-tos are my stretchy and generously-fit jeans, a cocoon-like linen jacket, and some unfussy flats that match everything.
 My house dress is a staple for those days when all I want to do is pull a swath of fabric over my braless body and call it an outfit.

 Find yours and keep them washed and at-the-ready—it’ll help.
 It’s also okay to have multiples of pieces you wear consistently if laundry is difficult.